LopezGroup-ICIQ/pymkm/README.md

 run = mkm.kinetic_run(T, P, yin)
 ```

-The default reactor model is a zero-conversion differential reactor, which provides as output the steady-state surface coverages, reaction rates and selectivity.
+The default reactor model is a zero-conversion differential reactor `DifferentialPFR` model, which provides as output the steady-state surface coverages, reaction rates and selectivity.
 This reactor model can be used additionally to get apparent activation energy and reaction orders.
+To get more quantitative information such as conversion and yield, the `DynamicCSTR` model is available, but this requires providing information as volume, inlet flow rate, catalyst mass, etc.

 ## License
 Pymkm is released under the [MIT](./LICENSE) License.